 Board of Directors

 Rachel Allen lives in Scotland and has a long relationship with Wilmot, traveling over to be here each summer since 2003.
 Rachel has taken on many different roles for the site in the past including living on site through the winter in 2010 and 2011.
-This summer she was the camp Chaplain and is our camp administrator responsible for bookings and communication for the camp.
-Rachel has recently become co-chair of the Board of Directors.
+Rachel is our camp administrator responsible for bookings and communication for the camp.
 In Scotland, she teaches in an elementary school and is very involved in her local church.
 Rachel loves being outside and spending time with friends around the campfire at Camp Wilmot.
 One of the most exciting things is seeing campers grow up and become staff members and mentoring them through this.
 Rachel’s favorite place on site is either lying in a kayak in the middle of Whites Pond or sitting on the boardwalk.

 I began attending camp at the age of 9 and fell in love with Camp Wilmot.
 Every year after that I signed up for as many weeks of camp that was available to me.
 It was through Camp Wilmot I was able to find my faith.
 In 2012 I joined the board of directors and became the treasurer in 2016.
 To this day, driving up the driveway of Camp Wilmot brings me great joy and I am grateful to be a part of Camp Wilmot.